 How to Write a Position Paper?

 How do you write a position paper and what makes it different from any other essay or research project?
 Essentially, when tasked with writing a position paper the objective is to pick a side of an often contentious debate, and then present a case.
 This can be done using different forms of evidence and source materials.
-In this guide, we will explain the nuances of a position paper, outline its three core parts and describe how to tie these together into a whole piece.
+In this guide, our essay service writers will explain the nuances of a position paper, outline its three core parts and describe how to tie these together into a whole piece.
 We will also discuss how to select topics for a position paper, the importance of preliminary research, and how to challenge differing perspectives on the topic whilst collecting evidence to support your claims.

 What Is a Position Paper?

 Position papers are often used in government, politics and academia.
 However, the most popular type of position paper you may be familiar with is a simple letter to the editor.
 These texts, depending on the status of the newspaper, may come from laypeople or those with significant professional interest and can act as another form of feedback on reporting which has already taken place.

 In academic circles, position papers are a step-down from double-blind peer-reviewed articles, the specific role of which is to provide an avenue for discovery on topics considered novel, emerging, or ubiquitous at any given time.